OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Interplay Between FTC and DTAA

-FTC and DTAA (Double Taxation Avoidance Agreement) work together but serve different purposes.
-DTAA allocates taxing rights between two countries and may reduce the tax rate in the source country.
-FTC provides the mechanism to claim credit for tax actually paid in the source country against the Indian tax liability.
-If a DTAA exists, the tax rate applied in the source country should ideally be the DTAA rate (which is lower).
-The FTC is then claimed in India for the tax paid at the DTAA rate.
-If no DTAA exists, the domestic rate applies, and FTC is still available under Section 91 of the Income Tax Act.
+FTC and DTAA (Double Taxation Avoidance Agreement) work together but serve distinct purposes.
+DTAA allocates taxing rights between two countries and may reduce the tax rate applicable in the source country — for example, the India-USA DTAA reduces the standard 30% US withholding tax on dividends to 15% for Indian residents.
+FTC then provides the mechanism to claim credit for the tax actually paid in the source country (at the DTAA rate, if applicable) against the Indian tax liability.

 Disclaimer